 Chapter two of this research consists of a literature review, whereby different studies will be reviewed for data collection, developing arguments, and providing facts and figures regarding arsenic contamination in the food chain and the aspects that impact its uptake in rice.
 This chapter provides an explanation of the different factors influencing the uptake of arsenic in rice and provides a theoretical framework as well.

 However, the soil also has the ability to transport or absorb arsenic.
 The International Agency for Cancer Research Arsenic has reported that arsenite (AsIII) and arsenate (AsV) are determined as carcinogenic agents (Bastías and Beldarrain, 2016).
 Therefore, the increasing rice production is also increasing the harm caused by arsenic and has become an important concern for the scientific community (Bastías and Beldarrain, 2016).
-According to Azam, Sarker and Naz (2016), the foods that are produced on soils are impacted by the mining activities of the Pb-Zn and due to the uptake of arsenic; these mining activities are determined crucial for health.
+According to Azam, Sarker, and Naz (2016), the foods that are produced on soils are impacted by the mining activities of the Pb-Zn and due to the uptake of arsenic; these mining activities are determined crucial for health.
 A survey was taken, and the results showed that the concentration of arsenic in all the rice does not satisfy the national food standards.
 In contrast, the least arsenic is observed in the rice cultivators “SY-89” and “DY-162” (Li et al., 2014).
-Additionally, it has been analysed that the arsenic accumulation within rice plants is strongly related to soil properties such as phosphorous, silicon, pH, organic matter and clay ((Awasthi et al., 2017; Bastías and Beldarrain, 2016).
+Additionally, it has been analyzed that the arsenic accumulation within rice plants is strongly related to soil properties such as phosphorous, silicon, pH, organic matter, and clay ((Awasthi et al., 2017; Bastías and Beldarrain, 2016).

-This chapter of the research has assessed the critical literature review of the previous studies to analyse their results related to the arsenic in the food chain and the factors associated with arsenic that influence the uptake of rice.
+This chapter of the research has assessed the critical literature review of the previous studies to analyze their results related to the arsenic in the food chain and the factors associated with arsenic that influence the uptake of rice.
 Further, it also presents the impact of arsenic on the food chain, followed by a literature gap and an important point to be concluded in the chapter summary.

 The Theory of Pollution Policy describes that it is impossible to eliminate pollution that is emanating from a process.
 Smith (2018) highlights that no process in the world produces no waste products, thereby not harming the environment.
 With the aid of this theory, an extensive understanding of the processes can be done to determine the processes that retain arsenic compounds in the food chain.
 Since arsenic is a toxic compound and higher levels of arsenic are poisonous, it is important to note that the process employed during the extraction of rice retains much of the arsenic within the rice, which results in it being unsafe for consumption.
 According to this theory, it is important for people to identify the sources of pollution and research methods to reduce the levels of pollution contaminating their daily consumable products and damaging their environment (Rowe et al., 2016).

 Furthermore, all consumable goods need to have well-defined property rights, which allow for the safe trading of these goods and are safe for consumption.
 Without having such rights, it is possible that goods being traded may not be at par with safety standards of consumption and can affect the well-being of the individual who consumes such products (Åström, (2017).
-Hu and McKitrick (2016) explain that with the use of the theory of pollution policy, the sources or processes which produce the highest waste or contaminate food sources and the environment can be identified along with other factors of influence as well and can allow individuals to work on processes that reduces as much pollution as possible.
-However, De Vries and Hanley (2016) have pointed out that in some cases, this theory can be difficult to put into practice because it is difficult to measure and different the damage is done to the environment by certain sources.
+Hu and McKitrick (2016) explain that with the use of the theory of pollution policy, the sources or processes that produce the highest waste or contaminate food sources and the environment can be identified along with other factors of influence as well and can allow individuals to work on processes that reduces as much pollution as possible.
+However, De Vries and Hanley (2016) have pointed out that in some cases, this theory can be difficult to implement because it is difficult to measure, and the damage is done to the environment by certain sources.
 Furthermore, it is also difficult to monitor and enforce pollution policies in a certain area and difficult to add taxes on pollution considering the political and financial costs.
 Pope III et al. (2015) shed light that market-based instruments provide some level of flexibility to polluters in the sense that regarding agriculture, a certain amount of toxic substance within the product has been indicated, and the products should not cross the specified limit.
 Ebenstein et al. (2017) depict that adopting a command and control approach allows an enhanced level of control regarding the pollution of consumable products by inducing a specific limit.
 Consumable goods being transported to different areas provide a classic example that allows the government to control the level of pollution or toxic substances in the products and enables full control.
-Failing to comply with the safe levels of toxic substances in the products allows the stakeholders to destroy the product or resend them so that their toxicity levels are reduced for safe consumption (Mohai and Saha, 2015).
+Failing to comply with the safe levels of toxic substances in the products allows the stakeholders to destroy the products or resend them to reduce their toxicity levels for safe consumption (Mohai and Saha, 2015).

 Zia et al. (2017) assert that arsenic enters the food chain through irrigation water, which is usually contaminated.
-The author further states that groundwater is the main drinking water source in numerous countries, which usually mixed with arsenic.
+The author further states that groundwater is the main drinking water source in numerous countries, which is usually mixed with arsenic.

 |Country||Area sq. mile||Population||Proportion of groundwater|